H3llKa1ser/B00t2R00t/Privilege Escalation/Linux/Databases.md

 ## USE CASE:

-### If your current user is allowed to set UID and/or GID on a aspecific user in a database you can do:
+### If your current user is allowed to set UID and/or GID on a specific user in a database you can do:

 #### 1) update TABLE set gid=27 where uid=USER_UID (Sets the user to sudo group (sudo -s))